 A major report commissioned by the national league executive in 1990 implied that it was in the national league’s interests to have a strong club like West Adelaide back in its ranks.
 Thus West Adelaide was virtually invited back to the national league for the 1991-92 season.

-Since 1991-92, on and off the field success has seen West Adelaide needing no more favors to continue its national league survival.
-After another slow return (finishing second last in 1991-92), the club then made the astute selection of Raul Blanco as their new coach.
+Since 1991-92, on and off the field success has seen West Adelaide needing no more favours to continue its national league survival.
+After another slow return (finishing second last in 1991-92), the club then made the astute decision to appoint Raul Blanco as their new coach.
 Dividends were returned immediately with finals’ placings in 1992-93 and 1994-95.
-In June 9 , 1998, bad news for the West Adelaide, renamed to Adelaide Sharks for broader appeal, as a fire destroys change rooms and some administrative offices at their new Thebarton Oval base.
-The damage bill could reach $150,000.
+On 9 June 1998, the Club, which had been renamed to Adelaide Sharks for broader appeal, suffered a major setback as a fire destroyed change rooms and some administrative offices at their new Thebarton Oval base.
+The damage bill was estimated at $150,000.

 There is no other player which embodied the spirit of West Adelaide Hellas better than Nick Pantelis.
 Since migrating to Australia in 1964 from Cos, Greece, Nick made a magnificent contribution to the game as a player and coach which saw him become a Life Member of the South Australian Soccer Federation.